brigadecore/brigade/2.0-PROPOSAL/README.md

 TypeScript).
 This concept was even demonstrated live in a [KubeCon 2019 talk](https://youtu.be/o2D5XI9jhYA?t=1418).

-Though it has been proven possible, the method of achieving this remains cumbersome.
-For one, producing alternative workers is onerous because workers receive input through two different channels: dozens of environment variables and Kubernetes API calls to read project secrets.
-Understanding what inputs need to be obtained from where requires the developers of alternative worker images to dig deep into Brigade documentation and code.
+Though it has been proven possible, implementing an alternative worker remains onerous due to at least two factors:

+1. Workers receive input through two different channels: environment variables and an unmounted Kubernetes secret that must, inconveniently, be accessed through Kubernetes API calls.
+Understanding what inputs need to be obtained from which source requires the developers of alternative worker images to dig deep into Brigade documentation and code.
+An opportunity exist to settle on a single mode of worker input.

+1. Job pods spawned by workers must be labeled in a specific manner or risk incompatibility with the rest of Brigade.
+For instance, jobs cannot be discovered and their statuses observed if they are labeled incorrectly.
+   Getting the labels right, again, requires the developers of alternative worker images to dig deep into Brigade documentation and code.
+An opportunity exists to abstract the minutia of job creation away from worker code into, for instance, a "jobs API."

 Support for alternative workers is also cumbersome and unintuitive from a UX perspective since Brigade makes unnecessary assumptions that do not hold for all